Shopify/quilt/packages/jest-koa-mocks/README.md

 #### Testing apps using common koa libraries

-`createContext` allows you to pass a `body` and `session` key by default, so you should be able to test applications using the common body parsing or session libraries simply and quickly.
+`createMockContext` allows you to pass a `requestBody` and `session` key by default, so you should be able to test applications using the common body parsing or session libraries simply and quickly.

 ```javascript
 import login from '../login';